 As they look ahead to fall, educators see the opportunity to leverage what they have learned over the past several semesters and apply best practices to both in-class and virtual classrooms.
 They no longer have to ask, “what is virtual learning?”
 Virtual schooling has become commonplace, and experts say it will likely continue to have a place in 2022 and beyond.

-The Future of K-12 Virtual Learning and Development
+The Future of Student Virtual Learning and Development in K-12 Settings

 What is the biggest takeaway from educational experts’ perspectives?
 The “new normal” is anything but.